lhug/advent-of-code/README.md

 Check in each "phase" separately, so I can review my own thought processes.

+## 2023, Day 3, Phase two

+Oh my, my initial thought of "the symbol will be relevant later on, just add it to the record" was obviously good.
+After some minor refactoring to make the actual logic a little more legible, implementing the new requirements was relatively simple.

+A lot of improvements are obviously possible, for example there is most likely a better way to calculate the indexes and to avoid duplicating the found numbers, but I am reasonably content with this - it works, and it is relatively easy to understand what it does, I think.

+I hope my opinion on this will not change much when I look back at this in 2024.

 ## 2023, Day 3, Phase one

 Horrible, horrible problem, as I rarely work with problems like this.